William Lygon, 1st Earl Beauchamp

-William Lygon (/ˈlɪɡən/), 1st Earl of Beauchamp (25 July 1747 – 21 October 1816), known as Lord Beauchamp of Powyke between 1806 and 1815, was a British politician.
+William Lygon, 1st Earl of Beauchamp (/ˈlɪɡən/; 25 July 1747 – 21 October 1816), styled Lord Beauchamp of Powyke between 1806 and 1815, was an English peer and politician.

+Lygon served as Member of parliament for Worcestershire from 1775 to 1806, before being elevated to the peerage as Baron Beauchamp of Powyke and later Earl Beauchamp.
+He played a key role in reviving the historic Beauchamp title, presided over the family estate at Madresfield Court, Worcestershire, and helped establish the political prominence of the Lygon family, which continued through his descendants.

 Early life

-Lygon was the son of Reginald Lygon (originally Reginald Pyndar), of Madresfield Court, Worcestershire, son of Reginald Pyndar and Margaret Lygon, daughter of William Lygon, of Madresfield Court, a descendant of Richard Lygon, of Madresfield Court, husband of the Honourable Anne Beauchamp (d.
+Lygon was the son of Reginald Lygon (originally Reginald Pyndar) of Madresfield Court, Worcestershire, and Susanna Hanmer, daughter of William Hanmer of Bettisfield, Flintshire.
+His father was the son of Reginald Pyndar and Margaret Lygon, daughter of William Lygon of Madresfield Court, a descendant of Richard Lygon of Madresfield Court, married to the Honourable Anne Beauchamp (d.
 1535), second daughter and co-heiress of Richard Beauchamp, 2nd Baron Beauchamp ("of Powyk").
-His mother was Susanna Hanmer, daughter of William Hanmer, of Bettisfield, Flintshire.
-His father had assumed the surname of Lygon on succeeding to the Lygon estates of his maternal grandfather.
+Reginald Pyndar took the surname Lygon by a private act of Parliament, Pyndar's Name Act 1735 (9 Geo.
+2. c.
+21 Pr.), upon succeeding to the Lygon estates of his maternal grandfather.
 He was educated at Christ Church, Oxford.